 Students whose TOEFL scores are below the required minimum for admission to APU and who have met all of the other admission requirements may be admitted conditionally to the university.
-Those applicants may apply to the School of Intensive English (SIE) and enter the university upon completing the requirements of SIE.
-(See below for more information about SIE.)
+Those applicants may apply to the American Language and Culture Institute (ALCI) and enter the university upon completing their requirements of SIE.
+(See next page for more information about ALCI.)

-Students whose TOEFL scores are between 450-499 (or who have completed Level 4 of SIE) provided that all other admission requirements have been met, may choose one of the following:
+Students whose TOEFL scores are between 450-499 (CBT 133-172) or who have completed Level 4 of ALCI provided that all other admission requirements have been met, may choose one of the following:

 - 1. Enroll in the High Achiever's Program.
 This program involves taking 8 units of university credit intensive English courses (TESL 101 and 102) and 6 units of other university course work up to 14 units maximum during their first semester.
 Upon successful completion of both of these intensive English courses, the student will be allowed to enroll in a full course of regular studies.
 If, however, the work in one or both areas is unsatisfactory, the student will be granted no credit and must retake these courses the following semester along with six more units of university course work.
-If, at the end of the second semester the work is still unsatisfactory, the student will be required to study English full time at the School of Intensive English before 00re-enrolling in university study. - 2.
-Enroll full time in SIE and complete Level 5 satisfactorily.
+If, at the end of the second semester the work is still unsatisfactory, the student will be required to study English full time at the American Language and Culture Institute (ALCI) before re-enrolling in university study. - 2.
+Enroll full time in ALCI and complete Level 5 satisfactorily.
 Completing Level 5 waives the intensive English courses.